hitoshi-watase/sercrod/docs/reference/directives/let.md

 #### Execution model

-Conceptually, Nablla handles `*let` on an element like this:
+Conceptually, Sercrod handles `*let` on an element like this:

 1. Compute the current effective scope `effScope` for this element:
-   - Based on the host data for the `<na-blla>`.
+   - Based on the host data for the `<serc-rod>`.
    - Including any variables from surrounding loops or parent `*let` directives.

 2. If the element has `*let` or `n-let`:

    - Create a new scope object whose prototype points to `effScope`.
    - Copy the current values from `effScope` into this new scope.
-   - Inject `$parent` so that branch-local code has access to the nearest ancestor Nablla’s data.
+   - Inject `$parent` so that branch-local code has access to the nearest ancestor Sercrod’s data.
-   - Inject any methods that were registered via `*methods` and Nablla’s internal helper methods.
+   - Inject any methods that were registered via `*methods` and Sercrod’s internal helper methods.

-3. Run the `*let` code inside Nablla’s sandbox:
+3. Run the `*let` code inside Sercrod’s sandbox:

    - Reads go through the scope or, as a fallback, the real global environment for standard objects (such as `Math`).
    - Writes update only the local scope object created for `*let`.